Noxagonal/Vulkan2DRenderer/README.md

 ### Limitations

 - Does not render 3D, this is meant to be a simple library to use.
-- This is not a game engine, the purpose of this library is to aid in 2D drawing.
+- This is not a game engine, the purpose of this library is strictly limited to 2D drawing.
 - No HDRI image support.
 Didn't find any use for this in a 2D application.
 - No scene management, although transformation hierarchy is implemented so you can create your own.
 - No custom shaders, might implement these later if there's any need for these.